HomeHousing First

 • Participants choose who, if anyone, will live with them.

-• Does not evict into homelessness.
-If a participant needs to leave their apartment, program staff do all they can to help the participant find another apartment.
+• The Pathways model should not evict into homelessness.
+If a participant needs to leave their apartment, program staff do all they can to help the participant find another place to live.

 Medium to low fidelity housing first models (including HUD standard for housing first?):

-• Low barrier: should not reject applicants from the program because of substance use disorder, having low/no credit, having evictions on their record, or having a criminal record.
+• Low barrier housing where applicants should not be rejected from the program because of a substance use disorder, or having low/no credit, previous evictions, or a criminal record.

 • Offer a variety of supportive services to help a person maintain their housing (such as employment support, health care, mediation with landlords or other tenants, and others).
 Tenants are encouraged but not required to use these services.

-• May be implemented through a scattered site model (people in the programs lived in apartments scattered across the city), or a single-site model (people in the program live in apartments in the same building).
+• May be implemented through a scattered site model (people in the programs live in housing scattered across a city), or a single-site model (people in the program live in apartments in the same building).

 • Some scattered site models may house tenants in buildings with only affordable housing, while others may offer tenants housing in market rate mixed income housing.

-• At single site housing first programs, services might be provided on site, or residents might travel off-site to access services
+• At single site housing first programs, services might be provided on site, or residents might travel off-site to access services.
+Some single site housing first programs may have residents who all have similar disabilities or different disabilities.

 Relevant Perspectives